See note at end: Your vote needed.

 I was so shocked, it took me a moment to calibrate enough to realize what she was saying.
 “Are you kidding?
 Of course not.
 I got on a plane and went to Washington and told a Congressman and two Army colonels about it.”

 I. Got.
 You.
 I – got – you.
 I got you….you motherfuckers.
 I GOT you.
 I have searched for you for 13 years, I spent half my fortune, but I got you motherfucks cold.
-And I am going to blowtorch your goddamn world.
+And I am going to help them blowtorch your goddamn world.

 What I meant by that is going to have to wait until the DOJ acts.